lndgalante/codewars-katas/README.md

    ![Codewars issues](https://image.ibb.co/j6okmm/www_codewars_com_kata_sort_the_gift_code_train_javascript_1.png)

 4. After you submit your final solution check the Solutions to learn from other alternatives.
 If you don't understand them you can leave a comment or check the discussions of each one.
+Try to learn from these solutions and improve your current one or create a alternative solution of your own.

 ## More Helpful Resources